lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 2. **What is the current state of the art in quantum computing?** tl;dr: small, error prone, still looking for applications.

 3. **How could quantum computing impact my future career as a software engineer, and on what time scale?** It would require breakthroughs in both technology _and_ applicability before classical computing is seriously impacted.
-So, it probably won't impact classical software engineers for a long time, maybe not even before I retire, except researchers and those who work in scientific or high security fields.
+So, it probably won't impact classical software engineers for a long time aside from researchers and those who work in scientific or high security fields.

     a. **When should I throw away my RSA keys?** This question is difficult due to its specificity.
 Rather than give a timeline estimate, here are the milestones I'll be looking for, to indicate that modern encryption might be in imminent danger: